genome/gms/README.md

     git clone https://github.com/genome/gms.git
     cd gms
-    make vminit     # install virtualbox and vagrant, and a Ubuntu 12.04 VM vagrant ssh     # log into the VM make
+    make vminit     # install virtualbox and vagrant, and an Ubuntu 12.04 VM vagrant ssh     # log into the VM make

-Assuming all went well you should now be able to log in as follows from the host in the current directory:

-    vagrant ssh

 The VM will have a symlink from /opt/gms /vagrant/vm-opt-gms, putting a vm-opt-gms directory on the _host_ to hold local data.
 Change as desired.